PabloCorso/eol-decentralized-cup/README.md

 In this example, the `Lvl 3` is the top ranked level even though it only has 1 finish (1 PR).
 The `Lvl 1` is last in 3rd position, even though it is the level with most PRs including the longest PR by far.
 This is because the shadow PRs are not counted in the calculations, plus the long spam PR is finally ignored since it's above the average.

 This approach favors longer levels over short ones.
-The problem is that ff someone were to submit a really long level (like a 60 min level) right before the cup ends, and be the only one to finish it, that kuski will secure a 1st position without competitors in that event.
+The problem is that if someone were to submit a really long level (like a 60 min level) right before the cup ends, and be the only one to finish it, that kuski will secure a 1st position without competitors in that event.

-#### 3. PRs ranking, using best times double fix with PRs.
+#### 3. Levels ranking with PRs, ignoring times above 2x best time.

 Rank levels in a descending order, with the following calculation per level:
 - Sum all unique PRs on the level but substract all PRs that are above 2 times the best time.
 For example, if the best time is 10 seconds, times above 20 seconds are ignored in the calculation.
+This is again, to ignore long spam finishes.
 - Rank by descending order and take only the top X levels for the result.

 Examples:

 <table><thead><tr><th>Level</th><th>1</th><th>2</th><th>3</th><th>4</th><th>5</th><th>6</th><th>Total</th><th>Rank</th><th>Top</th></tr></thead><tbody><tr><td>Lvl 1</td><td>3:50</td><td>3:60</td><td>3:90</td><td>3:90</td><td>3:90</td><td><strike>60:59:59</strike></td><td>61:10:59</td><td>11:00</td><td>3</td></tr><tr><td>Lvl 2</td><td>10:00</td><td>10:50</td><td>11:00</td><td></td><td></td><td></td><td>31:50</td><td>31:50</td><td>1</td></tr><tr><td>Lvl 3</td><td>21:00</td><td></td><td></td><td></td><td></td><td></td><td>21:00</td><td>21:00</td><td>2</td></tr></tbody></table>

 Here the trivial short level gets the lowest rank again.
 But the longest level is not in the first position anymore like in the previous example.
 Only 1 finish was not enough to win over a half long level with more finishes.

-This gets closer to fix the problem of favoring too much the longest levels over short ones, but might not solve it.
+This gets closer to fix the problem of favoring too much the longest levels over short ones, but might not solve it entirely.
+At the end of the cup, short and long levels might get rougly the same amount of finishers, and longer levels will certanly have an advantage on the ranking.

 Examples:
 - [Count all PRs](/scripts/summaries/summary_prs.md)
 - [Count unique PRs](/scripts/summaries/summary_unique_prs.md)

-#### 4. PRs ranking, using best time double fix with all times instead of PRs.
+#### 4. Levels ranking with all times, ignoring times above 2x best time.

 The previous approach might be favoring the very long levels too much over normal and short levels, plus there might be another issue.
 Counting only the best times (PRs) for a level ends penalizing in some way the energy put into it by its players.
 By playing more, they make lower PRs and the level's ranking also decreases.
 When instead, the ranking should favor levels that people like playing more.